conlamon/varianceEarth/README.md

 1. The model was trained on only images of the Amazon rainforest, but inference is being done on a part of California
     - This was done to simply get the full front-end and back-end model working together
-2. Inference is currently being run on a Landsat image, while the model was trained using Planet satellite imagery
+2. Inference is currently being run on a Landsat image (cut into tiles), while the model was trained using Planet satellite imagery
     - This was done due to Landsat imagery being more accessible than Planet imagery, and as an experiment to see how well the model performs on different target data
     - It is surprising it works somewhat well with this major difference im test data!